Our vision – synthesis of ideology, technology, and community

 HAQQ is built using Evmos which in turn is based on Cosmos SDK which runs on top of the Tendermint Core consensus engine.
 That said, high throughput and instant finality are inherited from the Tendermint Core, IBC – from Cosmos SDK and Ethereum Compatibility – from Evmos.

-The HAQQ team is committed to implementing Evergreen DAO, Builders Incentive and Century Coinomics and getting everything together in order to launch a stable network, compatible with the rest of the blockchain ecosystem.
+The HAQQ team is committed to implementing Evergreen DAO, and Staking Economy and getting everything together in order to launch a stable network, compatible with the rest of the blockchain ecosystem.

 Tendermint, Cosmos and IBC

 Tendermint is a software for securely and consistently replicating an application on many machines.
 Tendermint provides two chief technical components: